-ents (outpatient) - 8 visits per year for adults, 16 visits per year for children managed detoxification (16 hours/episode) isis - 8 hours services allowed before being required to get prior authorization c assessments - two per year n and management (E&M) visits by psychiatric providers - 22 visits per year without PA; no PA required for s with SPMI 8.
+Basic benefits (outpatient) - 8 visits per year for adults, 16 visits per year for children Medically managed detoxification (16 hours/episode) Mobile crisis - 8 hours services allowed before being required to get prior authorization Diagnostic assessments - two per year Evaluation and management (E&M) visits by psychiatric providers - 22 visits per year without PA; no PA required for individuals with SPMI 8.
 Other.
-Other (Please describe) Section A: Pro ogram Description Part I: Progra m Overview F. Services (5 o of 5) Additional Inform mation.
-Please enter any additional information not included in previous pages: Section A: Pro ogram Description Part II: Access S A. Timely Acc ess Standards (1 of 7) nsure that all services covered under the State plan are available and accessible to enrollees of the 1915(b) Section 1915(b) of the Act prohibits restrictions on beneficiaries access to emergency services and family 1.
-Assurance es for MCO, PIHP, or PAHP programs X r The State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services; in so far as these requirements are applicable.
+Other (Please describe) Section A: Program Description Part I: Program Overview F. Services (5 of 5) Additional Information.
+Please enter any additional information not included in previous pages: Section A: Program Description Part II: Access A. Timely Access Standards (1 of 7) Each State must ensure that all services covered under the State plan are available and accessible to enrollees of the 1915(b) Waiver Program.
+Section 1915(b) of the Act prohibits restrictions on beneficiaries access to emergency services and family planning services.
+1. Assurances for MCO, PIHP, or PAHP programs The State assures CMS that it complies with section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services; in so far as these requirements are applicable.
 The State seeks a waiver of section 1902(a)(4) of the Act, to waive one or more of the regulatory requirements listed for PIHP or PAHP programs.

-Please identify each regulatory requirement for which a waiver is requested, the managed care program(s) to which the waiver will apply, and what the State proposes as an alternative requirement, if any: t i The CMS Regional Office has reviewed and approved the MCO, PIHP, or PAHP contracts for compliance with the provisions of section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services.
+The CMS Regional Office has reviewed and approved the MCO, PIHP, or PAHP contracts for compliance with the provisions of section 1932(c)(1)(A)(i) of the Act and 42 CFR 438.206 Availability of Services.
 If this is an initial waiver, the State assures that contracts that comply with these provisions will be submitted to the CMS Regional Office for approval prior to enrollment of beneficiaries in the MCO, PIHP, PAHP, or PCCM.